CI U.S. Enhanced Value Index Fund (TSX:CVLU)

 About CVLU

-CI U.S. Enhanced Value Index ETF is an exchange traded fund launched and managed by CI Global Asset Management.
+CI U.S. Enhanced Value Index Fund is an exchange traded fund launched and managed by CI Global Asset Management.
 The fund invests in public equity markets of the United States.
 It invests in stocks of companies operating across diversified sectors.
 The fund invests in value stocks of companies across diversified market capitalization.
 It seeks to track the performance of the VettaFi US Enhanced Value Index (CAD Hedged) and the VettaFi US Enhanced Value Index, by using full replication technique.
-CI U.S. Enhanced Value Index ETF was formed on January 11, 2024 and is domiciled in Canada.
+CI U.S. Enhanced Value Index Fund was formed on January 11, 2024 and is domiciled in Canada.

 Asset Class Equity